Beautiful Things (Megan Moroney song)

 "Beautiful Things" is a song by American country music singer Megan Moroney.
-It was released to country radio on October 27, 2025, as the second single from Moroney's upcoming third album, Cloud 9.
+It was released to country radio on October 27, 2025, as the second single from Moroney's third album, Cloud 9.
 It was written by Moroney, Jessi Alexander, Jessie Jo Dillon, and Connie Harrington, and produced by Kristian Bush.

 Background

 Moroney co-wrote the song with Jessi Alexander, Jessie Jo Dillon, and Connie Harrington, the latter of which came up with the subject idea.
 Moroney referred to the song as the "older sister" of "Girl in the Mirror", a track from her debut album, Lucky, saying: "I wish I had this song in high school."

 Prior to its release, she performed the song live for the first time in March 2025 at the Bluebird Café in Nashville, before adding it to the setlist of her Am I Okay?
 Tour.

 Content

 A ballad, Moroney wrote the song about her young niece: "When she was born I remember being in awe of how sweet and perfect she was. & I (in true emo cowgirl fashion) was sad knowing that when she grows up the world may be cruel to her sometimes."